 Appointments Line: 01530 270933

-- Telephone triage: You can be offered an appointment where the doctor will telephone you back, providing you feel the matter is suitable for discussing over the telephone.
-If the doctor feels you should be seen, an appointment will be made by the doctor for you to be seen at the surgery.
+- Telephone triage: You will, in the first instance, be offered an appointment where the doctor will telephone you back, providing you feel the matter is suitable for discussing over the telephone.
+If the doctor feels you should be seen, an appointment will be made by the doctor for you to be seen at the surgery

 Doctors and Nurse Practitioner